-A GUIDE TO NEGOTIATING THE SALE OF WINEGRAPES IN SOUTH AUSTRALIA WHAT IS COVERED IN THE GUIDE?
-Flowchart 1 - Negotiating the sale of wine grapes SECTION 1 - PREPARING TO ENTER INTO AN AGREEMENT 7 8 SECTION 2 - WRITING CONTRACTS.
-What is the difference between an agreement and a contract?
-11 13 14 15 17 SECTION 3 - NAVIGATING YOUR WAY THROUGH A DISPUTE Documentation Independent assessment Alternative dispute resolution options 21 21 SECTION 4 - PAYMENT PROBLEMS What can a grape grower do if they have not received payment for their grapes?
-What is the grape grower's position if a grape purchaser becomes insolvent?
-Voluntary administration, liquidation and receivership 25 27 APPENDIX 1 Terminology and further information Useful websites and contact details 29 Appendix 2 Sample Personal Property Security Interest clauses for inclusion in grape and wine contracts Personal Property Security Register Terminology Appendix 3 Vineyard access considerations Appendix 4 Marketing your winegrapes Appendix 5 Improving your negotiation outcomes Appendix 6 Sample wine grape purchase agreements Appendix 7 Wine Industry Code of Conduct
+A GUIDE TO NEGOTIATING THE SALE OF WINEGRAPES IN SOUTH AUSTRALIA Acknowledgements WHAT IS COVERED IN THE GUIDE?
+Flowchart 1 - Negotiating the sale of wine grapes What should I do before entering into a grape sale agreement?
+Governing law and Code of Conduct 7 8 What is the difference between an agreement and a contract?
+What to look out for in contracts: problematic language and clauses Securing payments Other things for growers to consider when negotiating agreements Wine grape contract checklist Flowchart 3 - Receiving payment for your grapes.
+11131415 SECTION 3 - NAVIGATING YOUR WAY THROUGH A DISPUTE.
+Documentation 21 What can a grape grower do if they have not received payment for their grapes?
+25 APPENDIX 1 Terminology and further information Useful websites and contact details 29 Appendix 2 Sample Personal Property Security Interest clauses for inclusion in grape and wine contr Personal Property Security Register Terminology Appendix 3 Vineyard access considerations Appendix 4 Marketing your winegrapes Appendix 5 Improving your negotiation outcomes Appendix 6 Appendix 7 Wine Industry Code of Conduct